mhel14/the-beer-bank/README.md

 # Beer bank
-Thechnology stack used: React, Axios and Firebase
+Thechnology stack used: React and Axios